airbnb/epoxy/README.md

 so that `AutoModel` annotations work properly.
 More information [here](https://github.com/airbnb/epoxy/wiki/Epoxy-Controller#usage-with-kotlin)

-Also, make sure to use `kapt` instead of `annotationProcessor` in your dependendies in the `build.gradle` file.
+Also, make sure to use `kapt` instead of `annotationProcessor` in your dependencies in the `build.gradle` file.

 ## Library Projects
 To use Epoxy in a library or module add [Butterknife's gradle plugin](https://github.com/JakeWharton/butterknife#library-projects) to your `buildscript`.